recp/cglm/README.md

 ```C
 glm_vec_normalize_to(vec, result);
 ```
-like this fuction you may see `_to` postfix, this functions store results to another variables and save temp memory
+like this function you may see `_to` postfix, this functions store results to another variables and save temp memory

 to call pre-compiled versions include header with `c` postfix, c means call.
 Pre-compiled versions are just wrappers.